eliocamp/shceof/README.md

 The main manuscript is located at `analysis/paper/paper.Rmd`.
 Knitting it should work, including automatically downloading the relevant datasets.
 However, bear in mind that this could literally take hours, since many datasets are downloaded from the [Climate Data Service](https://cds.climate.copernicus.eu/), which does some conversion.

-To get the data you'll need to set create a user and set up your credentials on your .Renviron (you can use `usethis::edit_r_environ()` to open the relevant file).
-On your [user page](https://cds.climate.copernicus.eu/user/) copy your UID and API Key and set them in the environmental variables CDSKEY and CDSUSER.
-By the end your .Renviron should have lines similar to these:
+To get the data you'll need to set create a user [here](https://cds.climate.copernicus.eu/user/register?destination=/).
+Once you have your user ready, to to your [user page](https://cds.climate.copernicus.eu/user/) copy your UID and API Key and set them in the environmental variables CDSKEY and CDSUSER.
+You can do this by creating a file called `.Renviron` on the root folder of this project with

 ```
+CDSUSER = "xxxx"
 CDSKEY = "xxxxxxx-xxxxxx-xxxx-xxx-xxxxxxxx"
-CDSUSER = "xxxx"
 ```

+Note that your USER is **NOT** the user you use to authenticate on the website, but the 5 or 6 digit number you see on the "API key" section on [your user page](https://cds.climate.copernicus.eu/user/)